 Please help support our ability to produce these reviews by purchasing your equipment through one of our trusted affiliate retailers.
-The OXO Good Grips Mandoline Slicer is available at Amazon, Sur La Table, and Chef’s Catalog for approximately $70.
+The OXO Good Grips Mandoline Slicer is available at our affiliate Amazon for approximately $60.
 Alternatively, please consider making this, or a future purchase by clicking through one of our banners to the right of the page.

 Design & Operation